kjamison/krakencoder/README.md

 # Examples

-## Generating predicted connectomes from new SC data, using pre-trained model:
+## Generating predicted connectomes from new data
+This example evaluates a pre-trained model on new SC data to predict all 15 output connectome types for each subject.
 ```bash
 python run_model.py --inputdata '[SCsdstream_fs86_volnorm]=mydata_fs86_sdstream_volnorm.mat' \
         '[SCifod2act_fs86_volnorm]=mydata_fs86_ifod2act_volnorm.mat' \